murphygroup/cellorganizer-documentation_old/source/chapters/galaxy/index.rst

 Accessing the CellOrganizer-for-Galaxy public server
 ====================================================

-The CellOrganizer-for-Galaxy public server can be accessed at `galaxy.compbio.cs.cmu.edu <http://galaxy.compbio.cs.cmu.edu:8080/>`_.
+The CellOrganizer-for-Galaxy public server can be accessed at `galaxy.compbio.cs.cmu.edu <http://galaxy.compbio.cs.cmu.edu:8080/root/login?redirect=%2F/>`_.

 Getting started
 ===============

-The following subsections describe

-* How to register for a user account on the Cellorganizer-for-Galaxy public server
-* The essential features of the Galaxy GUI

 Galaxy Registration
 -------------------
-In order to use CellOrganizer-for-Galaxy, you must request access to the public server.
-To request access, click `here <http://www.cellorganizer.org/public-server-access-request/`_
+Before you start using CellOrganizer-for-Galaxy, you must request access to the public server.
+To request access, click `here <http://www.cellorganizer.org/public-server-access-request/>`_

 Shortly after, you will receive an email with your credentials.